blox/blox/docs/daemon_design.md

 ### Service Design
 #### Frontend

 The blox scheduler will have its own frontend instead of being part of the ECS frontend.
 This is necessary for open sourcing the scheduler because the ECS frontend relies on internal only frameworks.

-Blox services (frontend, dataservice, scheduler, etc) will be either built on top of Lambda or ECS using an open source web service framework like Spring Boot.
 For authentication, authorization and throttling blox will use AWS API Gateway with Lambda integration.
 We will use swagger to define the API schema.

 ##### APIs
 **CreateEnvironment** creates an environment object in the data service.
-The environment is created in an inactive state which means that the state monitors (new instance monitor and task health monitor) are not enabled until a deployment is kicked off for the first time or the environment is updated to be active.
+The environment is created in an inactive state which means that no monitor-deployments (which are deployments created automatically by the manager monitors when a new instance joins the cluster or a task failure happens) are created until a user-created deployment is kicked off or the environment is updated to be active.

 An alternative is to kick off a deployment any time an environment is created or updated, effectively removing the need for a **startDeployment** API.
 The advantages of this approach are one less API to call but the disadvantages are less control: the user cannot see the diff of changes before making them, the user cannot create an environment without kicking off a deployment and they cannot update an environment while a deployment is in progress because that deployment will be stopped and a new one will be started.
 One might argue that there is no reason for a user to update an environment unless they want to create a new deployment.
 While true, AWS APIs conventionally don't have a lot of side effects and err on the side of more control.
 It also might be confusing to have a **stopDeployment** API but not have a **startDeployment** one.

-All deployments created with the APIs are marked as user-initiated.
-When a new instance joins or a task needs to be restarted, the scheduling manager treats these events as deployments as well but they are marked as a different type.
+All deployments created with the APIs are marked as user-created.
+When a new instance joins or a task needs to be restarted the deployment is marked as monitor-created.

 **StartDeployment** creates a deployment object in the data service.
 Deployments are created in pending state.
-If there is an existing user-initiated pending deployment, that deployment is set to canceled.
+If there is an existing user-created pending deployment, that deployment is set to canceled.

 **RollbackDeployment** retrieves the corresponding deployment details and creates a new pending deployment with those details.